MotusWTS/motus/inst/doc/upstream_api.md

 ### Notes ###

-1. The `authToken` returned by this API must be included in all other API calls.
+1. The `authToken` returned by this API must be included in most other API calls.

 2. Authorization is by project: if a user has permission for a project, then that user can see: